Apply for the PhD in Economics at Edinburgh: Fees and Scholarships

 Minto Scholarships

 The Minto Scholarship has been established with a bequest from the estate of Mr Brian Dickinson for the purpose of promoting PhD research in Economics.
+There is no formal closing date but applicants are strongly advised to apply before the 23rd June 2026.

 The University reserves the right, in its sole discretion, to amend or withdraw any of the advertised scholarships, without notice.
 It also reserves the right to issue a second call for applications